Medical tourism in India

-Medical tourism is a growing sector in India.
-In mid–2020, India's medical tourism sector was estimated to be worth US$5–6 billion.
-In 2017, 495,056 patients visited India to seek medical care.
-According to a report from 2019 by the Federation of Indian Chambers of Commerce and Industry and Ernst & Young, most of the medical tourist arrivals in India were from Southeast Asia, Middle East, Africa, and SAARC region.
-India also receives significant number of medical tourists from Australia, Canada, China, Russia, the United Kingdom, and the United States.
+Medical tourism in India is a growing sector within the country's economy.
+In 2022, India's medical tourism sector was estimated to be worth US$9 billion.
+Approximately 2 million patients visit India each year from 78 countries for medical, wellness and IVF treatments, generating $6 billion for the industry which is expected to reach $13 billion by 2026 and is backed by the Indian government's Heal in India initiative.
+According to a report from 2019 by the Federation of Indian Chambers of Commerce and Industry and Ernst & Young, most of the medical patients arrivals in India were from Southeast Asia, Middle East, Africa, and SAARC region.
+India also receives significant number of medical patients from Australia, Canada, China, Russia, the United Kingdom, and the United States.
 The city of Chennai has come to be known as the healthcare capital of India.

-To encourage applications and ease the travel process for medical tourists, the government has expanded its e-tourism VISA regime in February 2019, to include medical visas.
+To encourage applications and ease the travel process for medical tourists, the India government has expanded its e-tourism visa regime in February 2019.
 The maximum duration of stay under this visa is 6 months.
 Since 30 August 2019, foreigners can receive any medical treatment in India with the exception of organ transplants without a medical visa.

+In Aug 2023, the Government of India's Ministry of Home Affairs has announced the creation of the Ayush Visa category for foreign nationals at promoting travel healthcare in India and also and also tech-savvy companies are now stepping in to address this gap, offering online medical tourism in India.

 Attractions

-Advantages of medical treatment in India include reduced costs, the availability of latest medical technologies, and compliance on international quality standards, doctors trained in western countries including the United States and the United Kingdom, as well as English-speaking personnel, due to which foreigners are less likely to face language barrier in India.
+Advantages of medical treatment in India include reduced costs, the availability of latest medical technologies, and compliance on international quality standards, doctors trained in western countries including the United States and the United Kingdom, as well as English-speaking personnel, due to which foreigners are less likely to face language barriers in India.

 Advantages

 Cost

 Most estimates found that treatment costs in India start at around one-tenth of the price of comparable treatment in the United States or the United Kingdom.
-The most popular treatments sought in India by medical tourists are alternative medicine, bone-marrow transplant, cardiac bypass, eye surgery, and hip replacement.
+The most popular treatments sought in India by medical tourists are alternative medicine, bone-marrow transplant, cardiac bypass, eye surgery, and joint replacement.